mcanabrava/udacity-data-streaming/2. Evaluate Human Balance with Spark Streaming/README.md

 **3. Checking the new feature chart:**

-Go back to the initial app screen and check-out the chart being updated almost near real-time while it consumes from the stedi-graph:
+Go back to the initial app screen and check-out the chart being updated almost near real-time while it consumes from the stedi-score-agg topic:

 Example #1